Before learning Japanese, it is interesting to study the development of this complex language, which has been built mostly on the Chinese language.

 The Chinese Heritage of Japanese

-As you are probably by now aware, the language and culture in Japan are closely intertwined.
-But did you know that the kanji characters used in Japanese are borrowed from Chinese?
 Between 710 and 784, the so-called Nara period, the Japanese began to use Chinese ideograms for the Japanese language.

-The pronunciation of Japanese words was from then on associated with Chinese characters.
+The pronunciation of Japanese words was from then associated with Chinese characters.
 They only borrow the sound of the Chinese character but remove its meaning.
 The characters that are used are called "manyogana."

 The Yokohama Magazine's website wrote a great article on the history of the Japanese language.
 It explains the evolution of Japanese writing.

 "In the age of Heian (784-1184), men of the upper classes wrote two kinds of texts: texts in Chinese and texts in Japanese using Chinese characters (kanshiki-wabun).
 They also created Chinese characters specific to Japanese.
 Indeed, to facilitate the reading of the texts in Chinese, they began to add notes in manyogana between the lines.
 From time to time, because of the limited space, the manyogana was shortened and only a part of what was written.
-It was the origin of katakana which means the kana (manyogana) was incomplete."
+It was the origin of katakana which means the kana (manyogana) was incomplete. "

 Like the manyogana, the katakana is a sound.
-Little by little, the Japanese began to use Katakana in stories with Chinese characters.
+Little by little, then, the Japanese began to use Katakana in stories with Chinese characters.
 This is how we are now able to date the birth of the Katakana characters.

 The Birth of Hiragana and its Impact on Japanese Culture